PedroFolster/PedroFolster/README.md

 <h1 align="center">📚 About Me</h1>

-🎓 Education: Currently in the last semester of Software Analysis and Development at SENAC Florianópolis<br>
+🎓 Education: Graduated in Software Analysis and Development from SENAC Florianópolis.<br>
-💼 Currently working as: Technical Support - Seventh<br>
+💼 Currently working as: FullStack - Tributo Devido<br>
 🌱 Learning: Mobile Development / Embedded Systems<br>
-💬 Ask me about: Java, Spring, and React<br>
+💬 Ask me about: Java, Spring, Python, Django and React<br>
 ⏰ How I spend my time: Playing games with friends<br>
 🧠 A quote I live by: "The period of greatest gain in knowledge and experience is the most difficult period in one’s life..."